binarynonsense/comic-book-reader/README.md

 - Tools:
   - Convert/Resize files from cbr, cbz, pdf or epub to cbz, pdf or epub.
   - Export the current page to an image file.
+  - Create a cbz, pdf or epub file from a list of image files.

 ## Controls: